 Vacancies

-The children, staff and governors are looking to appoint one Teaching Assistant for a September start.
+The children, staff and governors are looking to appoint one Teaching Assistant for an immediate start.
 We want a friendly team player with high expectations to join our enthusiastic, hardworking team.
 Under the direction of teachers/senior staff, tasks include supporting children 1-1 and providing active break times.
 There will also be some general classroom-based tasks alongside the main duties.

 Essential Attributes